CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

 1. On the Azure AI Search overview page, you can add indexes, import data, and search created indexes.

 ### Task 2: Create an AI Services resource

+In this task, you will learn how to create an **AI Services** resource in Azure to access a wide range of AI capabilities, such as vision, speech, language, and decision-making, for your applications.

 You'll need to provision an **Azure AI services** resource that's in the same location as your Azure AI Search resource.
 Your search solution will use this resource to enrich the data in the datastore with AI-generated insights.